Cultural Competency: Indigenous Perspectives (IRA142)

 Some of the topics in this course may provoke an emotional response.
 These discussions are not intended to hurt or harm, but rather are intended to provide context and to raise awareness about the importance of cultural competency.
 If you require support as you work through the material, please reach out to someone you trust or take breaks when needed.

-This course is delivered through four separate sessions of 3 hours each, delivered over two days.
+This course is delivered as four separate sessions of 3 hours each, delivered over two days.

 Legacy course code: K106